A1exxander/KVM-Spoofing/README.md

 /04\/01\/2014/        inside of src/fw/biostables.c

-"s/01\/01\/2011       inside of src/fw/smbios.c
+s/01\/01\/2011       inside of src/fw/smbios.c

 seabios               inside of src/fw/biostables.c

 If you are using OVMF, modify the following strings :                       // THIS IS NOT UP TO DATE

-"EFI Development Kit II / OVMF\0" inside of edk2/OvmfPkg/SmbiosPlatformDxe/SmbiosPlatformDxe.c
+EFI Development Kit II / OVMF\0 inside of edk2/OvmfPkg/SmbiosPlatformDxe/SmbiosPlatformDxe.c

-"0.0.0\0"                         inside of edk2/OvmfPkg/SmbiosPlatformDxe/SmbiosPlatformDxe.c
+0.0.0\0                         inside of edk2/OvmfPkg/SmbiosPlatformDxe/SmbiosPlatformDxe.c

-"02/06/2015\0"                    inside of edk2/OvmfPkg/SmbiosPlatformDxe/SmbiosPlatformDxe.c
+02/06/2015\0                    inside of edk2/OvmfPkg/SmbiosPlatformDxe/SmbiosPlatformDxe.c

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------